i-MSCP/plugins/incubator/RoundcubePlugins/README.md

 2. Upload the plugin through the plugin management interface
 3. Activate the plugin through the plugin management interface

+Note that depending on connection speed, installation can take up several minutes.

 ## Update

 1. Be sure that all requirements are met